Comprehensive Utah Group Health Insurance & Employee Benefits Solutions

 Group Health Reimbursement plans to combine the features of an insurance policy with an additional allowance the employee can use for non-reimbursed expenses.

 Last but not least, Associate Health Plans (AHPs) are also considered risky for small businesses.
-AHPs are created when several smaller businesses within the same industry or region join forces to get coverage from an insurance company for a larger group health insurance plan.
+AHPs are created when several smaller businesses within the same industry or region join forces to get coverage from an insurance company for a larger group healthcare program.

 How Much Do Employers Pay for Health Insurance?